E-commerce is a huge commercial realm, with some 2.14 billion digital buyers worldwide by the end of 2021.

 This segmentation can be done physically by impeding the ability to connect between systems that are part of the CDE and external systems.
 It can be done logically by employing firewall and router rules that prevent this contact.

 Tokenization is the process of converting sensitive pieces of data into tokens to avoid compromising user information.
 These tokens can replace credentials in payment processing and even login credentials (although these must be created initially under the PCI DSS password requirements).

 Deployment of P2PE Solutions

-Point-to-point encryption (P2PE) solutions allow effective encryption and protection of cardholder information.
-Through this method, the data can only be decrypted by solution providers, and none of the transit points are allowed access to the unencrypted data.
+Point-to-point Encryption (P2PE) solutions allow effective encryption and protection of cardholder information.
+Through this method, solution providers can only decrypt data, and none of the transit points can access the unencrypted data.